 This study concludes that, the interplay between mass media and homeschooling is a complex and multifaceted relationship that has evolved over time.
 While both mass media and homeschooling have their unique advantages and drawbacks, their interactions can significantly impact the perception, accessibility, and effectiveness of homeschooling as an alternative form of education.
 Mass media, including television, movies, and news outlets, have the power to shape public perception and opinions about homeschooling.
-Positive portrayals can shed light on the benefits of homeschooling, such as personalized learning and flexibility.
-59 Conversely, negative portrayals might perpetuate misconceptions or concerns about socialization and academic standards, leading to misunderstandings among the general public.
+Positive portrayals can shed light on the benefits of homeschooling, such as personalized learning and flexibility (Dahlquist et al. 2006).
+Conversely, negative portrayals might perpetuate misconceptions or concerns about socialization and academic standards, leading to misunderstandings among the general public.
 Mass media can serve as a valuable source of information for homeschooling families.
 Through documentaries, websites, and online platforms, parents can access resources, curriculum ideas, and connect with other homeschooling families.
 However, the abundance of information can also lead to confusion and overwhelm, especially for parents new to homeschooling.
 Mass media's advancement, particularly the internet and online platforms, has opened up new opportunities for homeschooling.
-Virtual classrooms, educational apps, and online communities facilitate communication and access to educational content.
-60 However, excessive screen time and the potential for misinformation are challenges that must be navigated.
+Virtual classrooms, educational apps, and online communities facilitate communication and access to educational content (Collins and Halverson 2018).
+However, excessive screen time and the potential for misinformation are challenges that must be navigated.
 Mass media can contribute to the visibility and recognition of homeschooling as a legitimate educational option.
-Documentaries, news features, and interviews with successful homeschoolers can inspire others to explore homeschooling as a viable choice.
-61 On the other hand, biased reporting or sensationalized stories can create unnecessary scrutiny and obstacles for homeschooling families.
+Documentaries, news features, and interviews with successful homeschoolers can inspire others to explore homeschooling as a viable choice (Anthony and Burroughs 2012).
+On the other hand, biased reporting or sensationalized stories can create unnecessary scrutiny and obstacles for homeschooling families.
 Mass media plays a role in shaping social norms and values, influencing how homeschooling is perceived in society.
-Concerns about homeschoolers' socialization may arise from media while cultural influences can impact families' decision to homeschool, depending on prevailing educational attitudes and values.
+Concerns about homeschoolers' socialization may arise from media portrayals, while cultural influences can impact families' decision to homeschool, depending on prevailing educational attitudes and values.
 Finally, the interplay between mass media and homeschooling can significantly impact how homeschooling is understood, practiced, and received in society.
-While media can serve as a valuable resource and advocate for homeschooling, it can
+While media can serve as a valuable resource and advocate for homeschooling, it can also perpetuate misconceptions and challenges.
+It is essential for both media consumers and producers to approach homeschooling with an open mind, understanding the diversity of homeschooling approaches and the educational possibilities it can offer.
+Additionally, responsible reporting and accurate portrayals of homeschooling can help foster a more informed and supportive environment for homeschooling families.